Welcome to Central!

 - Sign on-line master promissory notes for student and parent at www.studentloans.gov

-- Parents, complete PLUS request process at www.studentloans.gov for a parent loan.
+- Parents must complete the PLUS loan request process at www.studentloans.gov for a parent loan.

 - Refund of excess funds usually occurs 3-4 days following census date.
 See Student Financial Services for refund dates. www.cwu.edu/student-accounts